SvelteLab/SvelteLab/README.md

 ## Where can I enable Vim Keybindings?

 Use the command palette to enable Vim Keybindings!
-Press <kbd>Ctrl / CMD + Shift + P<kbd> and search for "Vim".
+Press <kbd>Ctrl / CMD + Shift + P</kbd> and search for "Vim".

 ## Why not just use StackBlitz or similar?